MLIS Co-op

 May I take a course while I am on co-op?

 Yes.
-Students are permitted to take one course during their co-op placement if they wish (see additional note below).
-A tuition fee will be assessed for the course.
+Students are permitted to take one course during their co-op placement (see additional note below).
+A regular part-time per course tuition fee charged for the course.

 May I take my final course during a co-op term?

-No. Students must have at least one course remaining after their co-op term ends (i.e. you must be a "returning student" vs. a graduate after the co-op term ends).
+No. Students must have at least one course remaining after their co-op term ends (i.e. students must be a “returning student” vs. a graduate after the co-op term ends).

 Will going on co-op affect my OSAP or OGS?